Mission: Peace and Pluralism

 Click here to review the latest (2022) financial statements.

 Overhead and Fundraising Costs:

 According to the Center for Philanthropy, too low of an overhead limits Non-Profit effectiveness as inadequate infrastructure compromises organizational effectiveness.
-The Better Business Bureau sets the best practice standard for overhead as not exceeding 35% of total costs.
-Our most recent audited findings show that 20.7% of total expenditures in 2013 were overhead including fundraising.
-UPF's 5 year average from 2008 to 2013 is 22% on overhead and 78% on programs.
+The Better Business Bureau sets the best practice standard for fundraising spending as not exceeding 35% of related contributions.
+Our most recent audited findings show that 6% of total contributions in 2021 were spent on fundraising, and 2.9% were spent on management and general expenses.
+UPF's 5 year average from 2017 to 2021 is 17.7% on overhead and 82.3% on programs.